-Limited voting rights Our general partner will manage and operate us.
+Limited voting rights

+Our general partner will manage and operate us.
 Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
 You will have no right to elect our general partner or its directors on an annual or continuing basis.
 Our general partner may not be removed except by a vote of the holders of at least $66^2/3\%$ of the outstanding limited partner units voting together as a single class, including any limited partner units owned by our general partner and its affiliates, including Summit Investments.
 Upon the closing of this offering, Summit Investments will own an aggregate of 74.4% of our common and subordinated units (or 70.5% of our outstanding common and subordinated units if the underwriters exercise in full their option to purchase additional units).
 This will give Summit Investments the ability to prevent the involuntary removal of our general partner.
 Please read "The Partnership Agreement-Voting Rights."

-Limited call right If at any time our general partner and its affiliates own more than 80.0% of the outstanding common units, our general partner will have the right, but not the obligation, to purchase all of the remaining common units at a price that is not less than the then-current market price of the common units.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the quarter ending December 31, 2015, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 20% or less of the cash distributed to you with respect to that period.
+Limited call right

+If at any time our general partner and its affiliates own more than 80.0% of the outstanding common units, our general partner will have the right, but not the obligation, to purchase all of the remaining common units at a price that is not less than the then-current market price of the common units.

+Estimated ratio of taxable income to distributions

+We estimate that if you own the common units you purchase in this offering through the record date for distributions for the quarter ending December 31, 2015, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 20% or less of the cash distributed to you with respect to that period.
 For example, if you receive an annual distribution of \$1.60 per unit, we estimate that your average allocable federal taxable income per year will be no more than \$0.32 per unit.
-Please read "Material Federal Income Tax Consequences-Tax Consequences of Unit Ownership-Ratio of Taxable Income to Distributions" and "Material Federal Income Tax Consequences of Unit Ownership-Limitations on Deductibility of Losses."
-Material federal income tax consequences For a discussion of other material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, or the U.S., please read "Material Federal Income Tax Consequences."
-Exchange listing We have been approved to list our common units on the New York Stock Exchange, or NYSE, under the symbol "SMLP."
+Please read "Material Federal Income Tax Consequences-Tax Consequences of Unit Ownership-Ratio of Taxable Income to Distributions" and "Material Federal Income Tax Consequences-Tax Consequences of Unit Ownership-Limitations on Deductibility of Losses."

+Material federal income tax consequences

+For a discussion of other material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, or the U.S., please read "Material Federal Income Tax Consequences."